Nonju/hMonogame_GameLib/README.txt

 allows you to feed it with menubutton data such as an image and enum state that returns when the button is clicked.
 Newest update even allows for animation of buttons when hovered.
+The animated button is using the built in animation-class Animator.